Mochael/digital_garden/_notes/How Does Chromosomal Heredity Work.md

 ---
-title: How Does Chromosomal Heredity
+title: How Does Chromosomal Heredity Work
 tree_state: 🌱
 ---